weberdaniel/weberdaniel/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on Spacecraft Mission Control and Data System
-- 🔭 I’m currently working on a Munich Quantum Internet
+- 🔭 I’m currently working on the Munich Quantum Internet
 - 🌱 I’m currently learning Machine Learning (C++)
 - 🌱 I’m currently learning <a href="www.actor-framework.org"> C++ Actor Framework </a>
 - 👯 I’m looking to collaborate on any interesting software research projects